Home Programming Building REST APIs with FastAPI: A Modern Python Web Framework Guide

 Exploring the Swagger UI

-Key Takeaway: You wrote zero documentation code, yet you have a fully interactive API explorer.
-This is one of FastAPI’s killer features — your code and your docs are always in sync because they are the same thing.
+Key Takeaway: No documentation code has been written, yet a fully interactive API explorer is available.
+This is one of FastAPI’s distinguishing features: code and documentation are always in sync because they are the same artefact.

-Now let us build something real.
-We will create a full task management API with all CRUD operations, proper validation, error handling, and correct HTTP status codes.
-We will start with in-memory storage to focus on the API design, then add a database later.
+The following section constructs a substantive example: a full task-management API with all CRUD operations, proper validation, error handling, and correct HTTP status codes.
+The discussion begins with in-memory storage to focus on API design, and a database is added later.

 Define Pydantic Models

-First, let us define our data models.
+The first step is to define the data models.
 Create app/models.py:

 from pydantic import BaseModel, Field